amantayal44/DBMS-project/README.md

 files with time will get stored in output folder

-final_output contains time output on my machine
+final_output contains time output on macbook pro machine

 ### For generate table and graphs